 Koi fish are cold blooded and can stay alive in cold temperatures.
 Their metabolism relies on the temperature of the water that they live in.
 During winter, when the water in your pond is ice cold, the koi's metabolism slows down to a crawl.
 They spend most of their time treading water at the bottom of the pond, while sometimes swimming around a bit so that their joints don’t seize up.

 The key to successfully keeping your koi healthy over the winter in any climate involves a few vital actions.
-Your pond must have enough oxygen and gas exchange, you must feed your fish correctly for the temperature, have appropriate depth so that fish can get to warmer areas of the water, and ensure the fish don’t become stressed, so they'll be healthy come spring.
+Your pond must have enough oxygen and gas exchange, you must feed your fish correctly for the temperature, and your pond must have appropriate depth so that fish can get to warmer areas of the water.

 Follow these guidelines and your Koi will stay happy and healthy all winter long.